CDMatherne/AIS-LLM/MVP/README.md

 - **Maritime Regulations:** Refer to IMO and national maritime authority guidelines
 - **GPU Acceleration:** See NVIDIA CUDA or AMD ROCm documentation
 - **AWS S3:** See Amazon S3 documentation for bucket configuration
+- **NOAA AIS Data:** See NOAA AIS data documentation for data format and availability

 ---